JassimHayat/SchoolApp/README.md

 # School Application

 Welcome to the School Application!
-This template provides a foundational setup for building web applications using MongoDB, Express.js, and Node.js, complete with session authentication.
-This is ideal for students looking to kickstart their development projects.
+This application is designed for school administrators to  manage student data and information.
+It provides an intuitive interface for adding, updating, transferring, and deleting student records.

 ![Screenshot]()